JulianKemmerer/PipelineC/README.md

 ╚═╝     ╚═╝╚═╝     ╚══════╝╚══════╝╚═╝╚═╝  ╚═══╝╚══════╝ ╚═════╝
 ```

+*Please feel free to message - very happy to make PipelineC work for you!
+Always looking for help as well.* -Julian

 A C-like(1) hardware description language (HDL)(2) adding automatic pipelining(3) as an additional language construct/compiler feature.

 1. Not actually regular C. But mostly compileable by gcc for doing 'simulation'.